ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 two people before being shipped to customers.
 As with everything, there are tradeoffs.
 Manual code review is not free, nor is it a guarantee of software quality.
 Given that manual code review comes at a cost, it's worth thinking about when that cost provides the highest return and using code review as a tool for the highest-ROI scenarios. is general idea was popularized by a 2021 blog post by Rouan Wilsenach titled Ship/Show/Ask (ctohb.com/ssa).

-Let s examine the cost of code review.
+Let's examine the cost of code review.
 A code review requires two people call them the Author and the Reviewer to experience a number of context switches.
 A common asynchronous code pattern might be as follows:

  **Context Switch #1:** Author stops coding on Project 1, sets up code review, and tags Reviewer.
 Author starts working on Project 2.